train-it-eu/remark-cmake/Example/slides.md

 2. Define your favorite _presentation style and layout_
 --

-3. If needed fix or add custom language highlighting --
+3. If needed, fix or add custom language highlighting --

 4. Prepare presentation content as a _Markdown file_